 Most journals will allow you to deposit your pre or post-print.
 Step-by-step instructions are available for retrieving a post-print copy from many journal submissions systems.

 By default, material submitted to the TDL will be openly available to the world.
-Some publisher’s agreements require that a work be embargoed for a period of time (typically 12-24 months) before it can be made available in an institutional repository.
-You can deposit your work at any time and the repository will manage the embargo, making it available only after the embargo period has passed.
-Check your author's agreement, or look up your publisher in the SHERPA/RoMEO database to find out their policies.
+Some publisher’s agreements require that a work be delayed (embargoed) for a period of time (typically 12-24 months) before it can be made available in an institutional repository.
+You can deposit your work at any time and the Tufts Digital Library will manage the embargo, making it available only after the embargo period has passed.
+Check your author's agreement, or look up your publisher in the Sherpa Romeo database to find out their policies.
+If you're depositing other material that you'd like to have embargoed for a period of time, you can choose to delay making it available for 6 months, 1 year, or 2 years when you deposit.

 Yes.
 Our deposit license gives Tufts the non-exclusive right to make the work available in the TDL while you retain your copyright.